bep/killswitch/README.md

 [![Build Status](https://travis-ci.org/bep/killswitch.svg)](https://travis-ci.org/bep/killswitch) [![Build status](https://ci.appveyor.com/api/projects/status/7mbikfi6sxyq7phh?svg=true)](https://ci.appveyor.com/project/bjornerik/killswitch)

+This is a general-purpose and cross-platform application kill switch written in Go.
+The main use case is to protect applications running with the VPN when the VPN dies, and still keep general network connectivity.
+But it's extendable, so a time based kill switch for your develpoment IDE should also be possible: "Sorry, boss.
+My development environment will not start during Christmas!"

+>"A kill switch, also known as an emergency stop or e-stop, is a safety mechanism used to shut off a device in an emergency situation in which it cannot be shut down in the usual manner.
+(Wikipedia)"

 ## Install

 **Killswitch** is a Go application.
 The easiest way to intall it is via `go get`: